EnterpriseDB/tpa/docs/src/tpaexec-hooks.md

 hook to execute SQL commands, for example, to perform custom extension configuration or create database objects.

+### harp-config

+TPAexec invokes `hooks/harp-config.yml` after generating HARP configuration files, but before the HARP service has been started.

+You can use this hook, for example, to perform any customizations to the HARP proxy that are not provided by the built-in interface of TPAexec.

+Please note that this hook will be run in any node that installs HARP packages, including BDR nodes.

 ### post-deploy

 TPAexec invokes `hooks/post-deploy.yml` at the end of the deployment.